Zekepeke/virtual-cards/README.md

 ## Overview

-**Core Value Proposition:** "I didn't forget, and I made this special."
+**Core Value Proposition:** "I didn't forget, and I made this special.
+And I got you this!"

 ### Tech Stack